gravicore/terraform-provider-gravicore/README.md

-# Terraform Provider for ASM
+# Terraform Provider for Gravicore

-The Terraform provider for ASM allows you to manage AppSync Merged resources using Terraform.
-This document provides an overview of the provider's configuration, resources, and data sources.
+The Terraform provider for Gravicore allows you to manage AppSync Merged resources using Terraform.
+This document provides an overview of the provider's configuration and resources.

 ## Overview

-The `asm` provider is used to interact with ASM services.
+The `Gravicore` provider is currently used to interact with AWS AppSync resources.
 This documentation will cover:

 - Provider Configuration
 - Resources

 ## Provider Configuration

-To use the `asm` provider, you need to specify the required configuration in your Terraform configuration file.
+To use the `gravicore` provider, you need to specify the required configuration in your Terraform configuration file.
 The provider uses the same access key and secret key from the environment that the `aws` provider uses.
 Here’s an example of how to configure the provider:

 ```hcl
 terraform {